marcodigennaro/optimization/README.md

 # optimization

-This repo provides an optimisation example
+This repo provides a set of tutorials demonstrating different optimization problems and computational techniques to solve them.

 ## Getting Started

 ### Prerequisites

+- Python "^3.10"
-- Anaconda 3.6
+- Poetry

 ### Getting started